Appalalala/SC1015-Mini-Project/README.md

    We sought to improve upon this model to be able to better predict the Heart Attack Risk.

    ### Second Iteration:
-   In our second iteration of the Random Forest model, we increased the max_depth to 20 and the number of estimators to 2000.
+   In our second iteration of the `Random Forest model`, we increased the max_depth to 20 and the number of estimators to 2000.
    -> n_estimators = 2000 and max_depth = 20

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/114349205/ad142791-ad34-45c5-8be9-fda84cc7f73f" width =600>